 Archives & Special Collections holds a wealth of materials for those interested in exploring the integral role of women at UConn.
 Among the relevant collections are:

 - Student Newspapers.
 The collection comprises digitized issues of student newspapers from multiple UConn campuses.
 The most significant collection comes from the Storrs campus, including extensive runs of early to contemporary student newspapers like the Lookout and the Daily Campus.
 These newspapers provide some of the most far-reaching and wide-ranging coverage of student life at UConn.
 Both the student newspapers and the student yearbook supply a useful means to chart the history of women at UConn.
-The finding aid can be found at https://archives.lib.uconn.edu/islandora/object/islandora%3Acampusnewspapers
+Many of the publications can be found in our digital repository at http://hdl.handle.net/11134/islandora:campusnewspapers

 - Nutmeg.
 The collection comprises digitized copies of UConn’s student yearbook from 1915 to 2008.
 Similar to the student newspapers, the student yearbook provides a useful means of understanding the evolving place of women at UConn.
 The yearbooks contain information on individual students, clubs, sports, campus activities, academics, and information on particular academic years.
 The yearbooks furnish an especially useful means to survey the expanding presence of women at UConn, both in terms of faculty and students.
-The finding aid can be found at https://archives.lib.uconn.edu/islandora/object/20002%3A860133446
+Issues of Nutmeg from 1915 to 1999 can be found in our digital repository at http://hdl.handle.net/11134/20002:02653871

 This post was written by Shaine Scarminach, a UConn History Ph.D candidate who is a student assistant in Archives & Special Collections.